 Three key ingredients make up these rich and creamy mashed potatoes.
 You’ll never make mashed potatoes another way again.
 They’re also a great slow cooker mashed potato recipe.

 It’s perfect rich and creamy mashed potato weather.
 Warm sunshine on my shoulders.
 Brilliant shades of red and orange falling from the trees.
-Ohio weather gets a lot of flak and I’ll be dishing it out, too, when it is bitter cold in March.
+Ohio weather gets a lot of flack and I’ll be dishing it out as well when it is bitter cold in March.
 But right now?
 I’m singing the praises of my little Buckeye state.
-Oh, gorgeous Ohio weather, how I love you.
-Please don’t end.

 And another must-have Thanksgiving side dish to go with your turkey?
 Mashed Potatoes and gravy.
 Rich and creamy mashed potatoes.